chuang76/website-hugo/content/posts/shellshock.md

                 parse_and_execute (temp_string, name, SEVAL_NONINT|SEVAL_NOHIST);
 ```

 As you can see, STREQN ("() {", string, 4) means the program check whether the first 4-byte of the string is "() {" or not.
-If the string starts at "() {", the shell program will regard it as an environment variable.
+If the string starts at "() {", the shell program will treat it as an environment variable.
 However, it may cause a security problem since more general strings are allowed to be executed.

 For example, the string can contain two commands which are separated by a semicolon (;) symbol, then both the commands will be executed.